tanthanh85/network-automation-course/modules/03_netmiko/lab3.md

     from concurrent.futures import ThreadPoolExecutor
     import time

-    from .devices import multi_devices # Import the list of multiple devices from .netmiko_operations import process_device_concurrently # Import the concurrent processing function
+    from devices import multi_devices # Import the list of multiple devices from netmiko_operations import process_device_concurrently # Import the concurrent processing function

     print("--- Lab 3.1: Managing Multiple Devices at Scale (Concurrency) ---")
     # Adjust max_workers based on your system's capabilities and device limits.